 Continuous Improvement is fundamental in operations management of companies, NGOs and government.
 Post Occupancy Evaluation fulfills the “Check” function of Deming’s Plan-Do-Check-Act quality cycle for buildings.
 Benefits are:

 - Account for building quality: Post Occupancy Evaluation is routinely used to demonstrate buildings’ fitness for purpose.

-- Plan building alterations: Post Occupancy Evaluation is used to clarify views strengths and weaknesses when planning refurbishment of existing buildings.
+- Plan building alterations: Post Occupancy Evaluation is used to clarify strengths and weaknesses when planning to change existing buildings.
 It is also used to identify where building design adjustments are needed to support unanticipated uses and conditions.

 - Resolve “problem buildings”: Post Occupancy Evaluation has been used to “socialise” acknowledgement of building limitations.
 Stakeholders accept the strengths and weaknesses of buildings and negotiate ways of changing them and using them more effectively.
 Participation is understood to engender greater commitment to solutions, and more willingness to accept limitations.

 Realising the Benefits of Post Occupancy Evaluation

 Many benefits of Post Occupancy Evaluation can be realised when the “Act” phase of Deming’s Plan-Do-Check-Act quality cycle is implemented.
 Organisations can apply results of Post Occupancy Evaluation(s) of their own, and/or other organisations’ buildings.

 We have developed a prototype tool for applying the results of many Post Occupancy Evaluations and tested the prototype with European and Australasian architects and managers responsible for many many types of buildings.
 They said: